ReturnHelper/return-request-api-docs/source/Notification.rst

    |   4-3.
 Generate signature (byte array) from 4-1 and 4-2 (example: https://www.jokecamp.com/blog/examples-of-creating-base64-hashes-using-hmac-sha256-in-different-languages/)
    |   4-4.
 Encode signature (byte array) to Base64
 5. | **Compare the signatures**
-   | Compare the signature generated from Step 4 with Step 1
+   | Compare the signature generated from Step 4 with the signature extracted from Step 1

 A complete java sample is available `HERE <https://gist.github.com/neo-cheung/f8a147307616230fb60e402f0fc8211b>`_